TimaDub/Pit-Launcher-Portable-v.2/README.md

 ### Want to modify ?

 - If you want to customize the asset files, do it !
-- Compiling the app with **Pyinstaller** using **PitLauncher.spec** the asset folder will be packed in .exe file !
-  But if you want to add some styles to it after compiling, there is another folder you can put style files :
-  **User/AppData/Roaming/.pit/styles/**
+- There is

 ### Style File format ?

-- To add a new style file, create a **.json** file and name it, use only small letters !
+- To add a new style edit *assets/styles.json* !
 - There are already a lot of styles in the project, so have a look !

 ---